Skip to content

 Introduction

 ilingo is a small, framework-agnostic translation and internationalization library for TypeScript.
-It gives you four things and nothing more:
+It gives you three things and nothing more:

 1. An orchestrator (Ilingo) that resolves a key against a locale chain.